FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 Array Normalizer
 ~~~~~~~~~~~~~~~~

-Array Normalizers allow to transform the data after it has been decoded in order
+Array normalizers allow to transform the data after it has been decoded in order
 to facilitate its processing.

 For example, you may want your API's clients to be able to send requests with
 underscored keys but if you use a decoder without a normalizer, you will receive
 the data as it is and it can lead to incorrect mapping if you submit the request
-directly to a Form.
+directly to a form.
 If you wish the body listener to transform underscored keys
 to camel cased ones, you can use the ``camel_keys`` array normalizer:

 .. code-block:: yaml